Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-09-15-Constrained-Maximization-and-Lagrange-Multipliers.md

 <h2 align="center">Motivation</h2><hr>

 Lessons on Support Vector Machines - at least the ones I've watched - jump straight into a lagrangian representation for a constrained miminization problem without much justification.
-I thought it would be valuable to prove to myself why this approach works, and tie it to some physics problem to give it some meaning.
+I thought it would be valuable to prove to myself why this approach works, before going on to use it in SVM classification later.

 <h2 align="center">Minimizing one function with one constraint</h2><hr>